geoffreysessums/CustomEmails/README.md

             * petem@xyz.net,Pete Moss,Mr.,10580.00,100
             * pcorn@abc.net,Pop Corn,Col.,50,200
 * template.txt
-    * File containing references to variable (all caps) which should be substituted with values for each customer meeting the criteria.
+    * File containing references to variable (all caps) which should be substituted with values for each customer meeting the criteria mention above.
     * For Example:
         * EMAIL - customer email address (1st attribute)
         * TITLE - customer title (3rd attribute)